 6,150

-The intervention consists of high-quality, locally available electric induction cookstoves with one or two burners, each equipped with cloud-connected data loggers, and includes compatible cookware.
+The intervention consists of high-quality, locally available electric induction cookstoves with two burners, each equipped with cloud-connected data loggers, and includes compatible cookware.

 International Development Enterprises: iDE